 WiFi to Ethernet Bridge

 This is the most common type of wireless bridge you would find in the market.
 The above-discussed example is of a WiFi to Ethernet Bridge.
-Basically, what it does is connects two distant devices which only have Ethernet port through the WiFi.
+Basically, what it does is connects two distant devices which only have an Ethernet port through the WiFi.
 This way data connectivity is brought to older devices.

 WiFi to WiFi Bridge